Le Havre: Port

 With 68.6 million tons of cargo in 2011, the port of Le Havre is the second largest French seaport in trade volume behind that of Marseille and 50th largest port in the world.
 It represents 60% of total French container traffic with nearly 2.2 million Twenty-foot equivalent unit|EVP]s in 2011.
 At the European level, it is eighth largest for container traffic and sixth largest for total traffic.
 The Port receives a large number of oil tankers that transported 27.5 million tonnes of crude oil and 11.7 million tonnes of refined product in 2011.
 Finally, 340,500 vehicles passed through the Roll-on/roll-off terminal in 2010.
 75 regular shipping lines serve 500 ports around the world.
 The largest trading partner of the port of Le Havre is the Asian continent which alone accounts for 58% of imports by container and 39.6% of exports.
 The rest of the traffic is distributed mainly to Europe and America.

 Le Havre occupies the north bank of the estuary of the Seine on the Channel.
 Its location is favourable for several reasons: it is on the most frequented waterway in the world; it is the first and last port in the North Range of European ports – the largest in Europe which handles a quarter of all global maritime trade.
 As a deepwater port, it is accessible to all types of ships whatever their size around the clock.
 At the national level, Le Havre is 200 km west of the most populous and richest region in France: Île-de-France.
 Since its founding in 1517 on the orders of François I, Le Havre has continued to grow: today it measures 27 km from east to west, about 5 km from north to south with an area of 10000 ha.
 The last big project called Port 2000 increased the handling capacity for containers.

 The port provides 16,000 direct jobs to the Le Havre region, to which must be added indirect jobs in industry and transport.
 With approximately 3,000 employees in 2006, the activities of distribution and warehousing provide more jobs, followed by road transport (2,420 jobs) and handling (2,319 jobs).

 In 2011, 715,279 passengers passed through the port of Le Havre and there were 95 visits by cruise ships carrying 185,000 passengers.
-The port expects 110 cuise ship calls in 2012.
+The port expects 110 cruise ship calls in 2012.
 Created in 1934, the leisure boat harbour of Le Havre is located to the west and is the largest French boat harbour in the Channel with a capacity of 1,160 moorings.
 Finally, there is a small fishing port in the Saint-François district and a Hawker centre.